md0808/liri-node-app/README.md

 # liri-node-app
 LIRI is a Language Interpretation and Recognition Interface.
-IRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

+1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
+2. Give a high-level overview of how the app is organized
+3. Give start-to-finish instructions on how to run the app
+4. Include screenshots, gifs or videos of the app functioning
+5. Contain a link to a deployed version of the app
+6. Clearly list the technologies used in the app Node.js
+Bands in Town API
+Spotify API
+OMDB API
+dotenv npm
+7. State your role in the app development